floridop/MNXB11-fairytale/fairytale.md

 The biomechanical ones would search for other energy sources depending on their design.

 Some theorized that one could follow these biomechanical creatures tracks to water power plants in order to find water.
-Sadly however

-Water powered energy was a thing of the past.
+Sadly however, water powered energy was a thing of the past.
 Only the unresting sun and the terrible winds were left.

 As the tickness of the sandstorm made the sky dark, they didn't